YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/GPT-C-P.md

 This README provides a guide on how to request prompts for creating scenes featuring Tim, the iconic popcorn bucket character.
 Use this document whenever you want to request a new illustration of Tim in different scenarios, ensuring consistency and the inclusion of all the key details that make Tim instantly recognizable.

 ### Tim's Signature Look
-- **Body**: Tim is a red and white striped popcorn bucket with a tall, rectangular shape.
+- **Body**: Tim is a red and white striped popcorn with a tall, rectangular shape.
 - **Clothing**: Tim always wears a black trench coat, which adds a touch of coolness to his character.
 - **Accessories**: Tim's iconic dark sunglasses are an essential part of his look.
 - **Footwear**: Tim always has high-top sneakers with bright white laces.